CHNKFLR/Comix/README.md

 - Load Balancing with simple Round-Robin
 - Based on Netty for high performance
 - Monitoring (Planned)
-- Blocking a Range of IP Addresses (Planned)

 ### License
 Licensed under the GNU General Public License, Version 3.0.